How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 Why Do You Need a Prescription For Oral Antibiotics?

 • To prevent misuse of antibiotics: Taking oral antibiotics when not required can cause more harm than good.
 It causes the bacteria to mutate and develop antibiotic resistance.
-Hence, it is best to let your doctor assess your condition and decide the most appropriate antibiotic for you.
+Hence, it is best to let your doctor assess your condition and decide the most appropriate antibiotic.

-• Antibiotics treat different bacterial infections: Different types of antibiotics target different bacteria.
+• Antibiotics treat different bacterial infections: Different types of antibiotics target other bacteria.
 There are specific antibiotics for specific ailments; therefore, you must see a doctor for a prescription.

-• Antibiotics have side effects and interactions: To prevent unnecessary side effects and drug interactions, an evaluation by a physician is required.
-This helps ensure you are not taking an antibiotic that can potentially be dangerous.
-Moreover, it will help prevent side effects as you will be monitored throughout treatment.
+• Antibiotics have side effects and interactions: You require physician evaluation to prevent unnecessary drug interactions.
+This helps ensure you are not taking an antibiotic that can be dangerous.
+Moreover, it will help avoid side effects as you will be monitored throughout treatment.

 Antibiotic Resistance

 Unnecessary antibiotic prescriptions have given rise to an antibiotic resistance problem.
-Antibiotic-resistant bacteria are thriving and are no longer susceptible to common antibiotics.
-Antibiotic resistance can increase the incidence of hospitalizations and may result in death.
-To reduce the chances of developing antibiotic resistance, taking the medication as directed is advisable.
-This will help eradicate the bacteria instead of producing antibiotic-resistant strains.
+Additionally, antibiotic-resistant bacteria are thriving and are no longer susceptible to common antibiotics.
+Therefore, antibiotic resistance can increase the incidence of hospitalizations and may result in death.
+Taking the medication as directed is advisable to reduce the chances of developing antibiotic resistance; this will help eradicate the bacteria instead of producing antibiotic-resistant strains.

 Misuse of Antibiotics

-Taking antibiotics when they have not been prescribed to you or using some other antibiotics to treat every condition classifies as misuse.
-It not only fails to treat the underlying infection but increases the chances of patients developing potentially life-threatening side effects.
-Side effects of antibiotic misuse can include rashes, nausea, diarrhoea or severe allergic reaction.
+Taking antibiotics when they have not been prescribed to you or using some other antibiotics to treat every condition is classified as misuse.
+It nails to treat the underlying infection and increases the chances of patients developing potentially life-threatening side effects.
+Meanwhile, side effects of antibiotic misuse can include rashes, nausea, diarrhea, or severe allergic reactions.
 Rarely, some cases of antibiotic abuse may result in an entirely new infection that can contribute to additional stress on the body.

 It is essential to take antibiotics as prescribed by your physician.
-In addition, please do not share your medication with them with others, as every person may not respond similarly and may have medical allergies that you are unaware of.
-Similarly, do not consume medication that was prescribed to someone else.
+In addition, please do not share your medication with others, as every person may not respond similarly and may have medical allergies that you are unaware of.
+Again, do not consume medication that was prescribed to someone else.
 Lastly, do not save pills for later use.
-Take medicine for the duration that it is prescribed for.
+Take medicine for the given duration only.

 Once the infection clears completely, the antibiotic can be discontinued as directed by your physician.